Have you ever come across a small phrase in supermarkets, hotels, or any other public place that made you change your behaviour?

 Some chances are designed in a way that you don’t even notice that you changed your behaviour.
 These changes, then, are a ‘nudge’.

-A nudge is a concept used in behavioural economics, political theory, and behavioural sciences.
-A nudge is designed to create positive reinforcements and indirectly offers suggestions to the viewers about the ‘best’ options.
+A nudge is a concept in behavioural economics, political theory, and behavioural sciences.
+A nudge creates positive reinforcements and indirectly offers suggestions to the viewers about the ‘best’ options.
 The great thing about a nudge (or: nudging) is that it lets you believe that you made a particular decision voluntarily, but actually the nudge pushed you in a particular direction.
 Nudges are often designed to push people into a healthier lifestyle or make people more conscious about the environment.
-However, nudges can be used in many more situations.
+However, nudges can apply in many more situations.

 It’s creative for sure!